 - General non-personal information pertaining to users of our sites technical information, including the Internet protocol (IP) address, source domain names, specific web pages, length of time spent, and pages accessed, browser type, internet service provider, device identifier, your login information, time zone setting, browser plug-in types and versions, operating system and platform, and geographical location;

 - Information about your visits and use of the Site, including the full Uniform Resource Locators (URL), clickstream to, through and from our Site, pages you viewed and searched for, page response times, length of visits to certain pages, referral source/exit pages, page interaction information (such as scrolling, clicks and mouse-overs), and website navigation and search terms used.

 - Information about individual contacts for our customers (“Business Contact Information”) in the ordinary course of our business for managing and maintaining customer relationships.
 In particular, we may obtain the following types of Business Contact Information: name, address, phone number, invoice information and order information.

 Collection and Use of Employee Personal Information

-Prospective employers, government agencies, financial institutions, and residential property managers routinely contact us requesting information on a former or current employee’s work history and salary.
-All such requests of this type shall be referred to and completed on a confidential basis by the human resources department or payroll department.
-For written verification of employment requests, information will be provided on the form only when it is accompanied by an employee’s signed authorization to release information.
-The form will be returned directly to the requesting party and filed as part of the human resources or payroll department’s confidential records.
+- Inquiries from third parties with a signed authorization from the employee to release the information.
+All such requests of this type shall be referred to and completed on a confidential basis by the human resources or payroll department.
+The information will be returned directly to the requesting party and filed as part of the human resources department’s confidential records.;